-Corrections deputies will only use the approved defensive tactics, tools and levels of force authorized by Sheriff's Office policies and procedures, the corrections commander, Oregon Revised Statutes (ORS), Oregon Constitution and the United States Federal Constitution for uses of force and humane treatment for inmates.
-Any use of force by a Deschutes County Adult Jail (DCAJ) staff member (sworn and non-sworn) must comply with the guidelines and procedures set by the mentioned laws and constitutional standards.
-For specific citations and definitions see cited references below.
+Corrections deputies will only use the approved defensive tactics, tools and levels of force authorized by Sheriff's Office policies and procedures, the Corrections Captain, Oregon Revised Statutes (ORS), Oregon Constitution and the United States Federal Constitution for uses of force and humane treatment for inmates.
+Any use of force by a Deschutes County Sheriff's Office - Adult Jail (AJ) staff member (sworn and non-sworn) must comply with the guidelines and procedures set by the mentioned laws and constitutional standards.
+For specific citations and definitions, see cited references below.
 This is a critical policy because physical injury or death can occur when force is used.
 There is also a high civil liability risk with any use-of-force action.